QED0711/spiccato/README.md

 #### windowManager

 If you're using `Spiccato` inside a browser environment, your state manager instance will be initialized with a `windowManager` property.
 At a basic level, the `windowManager` wraps `window.open` and `window.close` methods.
-However, it also adds functionality to track references to spawned windows, send initialization parameters to those windows, and synchronize the lifecycle of spawned windows relative to thir immediate parent.
+However, it also adds functionality to track references to spawned windows, send initialization parameters to those windows, and synchronize the lifecycle of spawned windows relative to their immediate parent.

-**!!!IMPORTANT!!!** - If youre are using `spiccato` to manage state between multiple windows, you should use this `windowManager` API to open/close those windows.
+**!!!IMPORTANT!!!** - If you're are using `spiccato` to manage state between multiple windows, you should use this `windowManager` API to open/close those windows.
 If you use the browser's standard methods for managing spawned windows, you will miss out on some additional functionality that `spiccato` provides.

 Spawning a new window and managing its state from the parent (or the other way around) is simple: